yogin/ios-codepath-todolist/README.md

 A ToDo List Application using Parse.com services to register and sign in users, and store ToDo tasks remotely so they can be accessed on multiple devices.

-This application supports portrait and landscape orientation, and should be suitable for both 4" and 3.5" screen sizes.

-Once logged in, you can shake your device to logout

 Features:
 ---------